You are at: Home » Buy Cardano (ADA)

 3. Conclusion

-1. What is Cardano
+1. What is Cardano?

-Cardano aims to create a cryptocurrency and smart contract platform that is sustainable, scalable and interoperable (i.e. to allow the exchange of assets between different blockchains, similar to atomic swaps).
+Cardano aims to create a cryptocurrency and smart contract platform that is sustainable, scalable, and interoperable (i.e., to allow the exchange of assets between different blockchains, similar to atomic swaps).

-2. Buying Cardano in 3 Steps
+2. Buying Cardano (ADA) in 3 Steps

 Step 1 – Choose a Cardano wallet

-When Cardano was still in its early stages there weren’t many options for storing ADA.
-However, the project has come a long way and today most hardware and software wallets allow you to store ADA.
+When Cardano was still in its early stages, there weren’t many options for storing ADA.
+However, the project has come a long way, and today, most hardware and software wallets allow you to store ADA.

 Cardano Hardware Wallets